womanreading7/PhD-Application-Guide/README.md

 ### On the day of the application deadline, email the graduate program coordinator to notify them that a letter will be submitted late.
 If the deadline date has arrived and you're still missing a letter, give the program a heads-up that your letter is on its way.
 There is no need to give a lengthy explanation or send a panicked, frantic email.
 Simply let them know that there has been a delay, and that the LOR will be submitted as soon as possible.

+# A Guide to Interviews
+Let's not deny it, interviews can be intimidating!
+Whether your interviews are in-person or remote, I hope something in this post can help you feel a little more prepared and confident!

+## Interview Attire and Alleviating Associated Costs
+A lot of applicants are unsure about what to wear to interviews, especially when factors like cold weather might be at play.
+Here, I want to talk about what is typically appropriate to wear to interviews.
+I'll also discuss some resources for folks who may not already own this type of attire and are concerned about the cost of purchasing clothing.

+In general, business casual is typically appropriate to wear to an interview.
+If you are wondering....yes, even if your interview is remote you should still dress business casual.

+### If you are traveling somewhere you know it will be cold/snowy for your interview:
+Consider dressing in layers.
+You will likely be walking outside at some point and will require a coat or thick sweater, but you will also be spending a great deal of time inside where it might be significantly warmer.
+Consider sturdier footwear like ankle boots.
+It's perfectly acceptable to sacrifice a bit of fashion for shoes that will help ensure you don't slip or suffer from freezing feet all day!

+### Appropriate attire for those identifying as a woman
+Examples of business casual clothing for folks identifying as a woman can include:

+Tops - blouse, sweater, dress, or button down which can be optionally paired with a blazer

+Bottoms - dress pants, long skirt, or jeans.
+Note for jeans: No holes and preferably dark wash.
+Typically only appropriate if you are leaning more formal with your choice of top (like a blouse and blazer) and shoes.

+Shoes - flats, small heels, or booties

+### Appropriate attire for those identifying as a man
+Examples of business casual clothing for folks identifying as a man can include:

+Tops - Button down, sweater, or polo which can optionally be paired with a sport or suit jacket

+Bottoms - dress pants, khakis, or jeans.
+Note for jeans: No holes and preferably dark wash.
+Typically only appropriate if you are leaning more formal with your choice of top (like a button down and blazer) and shoes.

+Shoes - dress shoes or sneakers.
+Note for sneakers: Only wear these if they have a dress shoe adjacent look.

+### Appropriate attire for those identifying as non-binary
+Feel free to mix and match any of the clothing items mentioned above to build an outfit that is most comfortable and authentic for you!
+It's easier said than done, but don't feel pressured to conform to wearing an outfit that others might expect based on their perceived idea of your identity.
+Any program that doesn't accept the authentic version of you is not the program you belong in!

+### Alleviating costs of clothing
+If you do not already own business casual attire and are concerned about the cost of purchasing an interview appropriate outfit, consider some of these options:

+#### Community outreach organizations
+It is not uncommon for cities or even larger towns to have organizations that provide low to no cost professional attire for students and job seekers.
+Try a quick google search to see if any of these organizations exist near you!

+#### Thrift stores
+I've found that some thrift stores have a pleasantly surprising assortment of professional attire.
+This is especially true for stores like Deja Blue, which is owned by Goodwill and carries slightly more upscale pieces.

+#### Borrowing
+If you have a friend or family member with a similar clothing size and fashion sense, ask if they have clothing you can borrow.

+## Traveling for Interviews and Alleviating Associated Costs
+Traveling for interviews can be exciting!
+Getting to meet faculty and graduate students face to face and seeing the campus firsthand can help you get a better feel for a program than remote interviews.
+Here are some things to keep in mind about traveling for interviews and potential costs.

+### Flights and lodging
+#### Some programs will let you book your own flight and others will book it for you.
+Either way, always try to arrive in the afternoon/early evening the day before your interview.

+#### Whenever possible, try to get a direct flight.
+This isn't always possible due to cost or location, but if it is you'll reduce the risk of a flight delay or cancellation that might cause you to be behind schedule.

+#### Depending on the program, you'll be staying in a hotel (most likely sharing a room with a other interviewee) or staying with a current graduate student(s).
+Regardless, remember to be courteous!
+You never know what might get back to graduate students or faculty, so keep in mind that even in the privacy of a hotel or graduate student's place you need to be respectful.

+### Alleviating cost of travel
+Any worthwhile program will completely cover the cost of your flight and lodging for interviews.

+#### If a program informs you that you are responsible for covering all of the travel costs yourself, I would strongly consider rejecting the invitation to interview.
+This is just my opinion, and other folks might feel differently.
+As someone from a low income background, I find it extremely inconsiderate and elitist for a program to expect anyone to fully cover their own travel costs.

+#### Programs that do pay for your travel may do so by (1) covering the cost up front or (2) reimbursing you
+If the program covers the cost of your travel up front, that's great!
+Your only concern will be paying for meals you eat outside of your interview events.

+If the program reimburses you for the cost of travel and you are worried about having the funds to cover this, even temporarily, consider doing the following:
+##### Reach out to the program coordinator or person who invited you to the interview and let them know that you have a concern about the cost.
+##### Ask if it is at all possible for the program to cover your travel costs up front rather than reimbursing you.
+##### It's important to note that you should only request this if you are absolutely certain you will attend the interview if your request is accepted.
+You don't want to ask this of a program then change your mind about going for some reason.
+##### If this request is rejected, I would consider rejecting the invitation to interview.
+This is especially true if a program waits until after interviews are over to reimburse you.
+Again, this is just my opinion, but I find this extremely inconsiderate to low-income applicants.